November 16 in History

-1620 – The first corn (maize) was found in North America by British settlers, including Myles Standish and William Bradford, in Provincetown, Massachusetts.
+1620 – British settlers found the first corn (maize) in North America, including Myles Standish and William Bradford, in Provincetown, Massachusetts.

 1676 – First colonial prison was organized in Nantucket, Massachusetts.
 William Bunker was the first warden.